 3. Store fleeting notes that need further development.

-4. A practice to drain fleeting notes (see my morning writing practice).
+4. A practice to drain fleeting notes (see my note-writing practice).

 This is what a “writing inbox” is designed to do.

-As of the moment, my main writing inbox is the “Inbox” in Craft.
+As of the moment, my main writing inbox is the “Inbox” in Obsidian.
 However, I also treat my analog journals, especially the old ones, as inboxes to be drained.
-I process at least two journal entries a day.
+I process at least one journal entry a day.

 • Find a way to create a single reading inbox.
 But if it’s currently not a problem, then it is not a problem.